06 Jul

 Animal welfare

-Overall rating: We Avoid
+Overall rating: ‘We Avoid’

-REVOLVE isn’t creating positive change through its operations like it claims, and the brand’s sustainability statement smells of greenwashing.
 REVOLVE is clearly not doing enough to reduce its impact on the planet and its inhabitants.
-It needs to do far more: starting with being more transparent about its practices, using more eco-friendly materials, ditching the harmful animal-based ones, reducing greenhouse gas emissions, and making sure its workers are paid a living wage and treated fairly.
+It needs to start with being more transparent about its practices, increasing its use of lower-impact materials, ditching the harmful animal-based ones, actively reducing greenhouse gas emissions, and ensuring its workers are paid a living wage and treated fairly.

 Note that Good On You ratings consider hundreds of issues, and it is not possible to list every relevant issue in a summary of the brand’s performance.
 For more information, see our How We Rate page and our FAQs.